raspibolt/raspibolt/raspibolt/raspibolt_50_mainnet.md

 * list all arguments for the command line interface (cli)
    `$ lncli`

 * get help for a specific argument
    `$ lncli [ARGUMENT]`

 * find out some general stats about your node:
    `$ lncli getinfo`

 * connect to a peer (you can find some nodes to connect to here: https://1ml.com/):
    `$ lncli connect [NODE_URI]`

 * check the peers you are currently connected to:
    `$ lncli listpeers`

 * open a channel with a peer:
    `$ lncli openchannel [NODE_PUBKEY] [AMOUNT_IN_SATOSHIS] 0`
     *keep in mind that [NODE_URI] includes @IP:PORT at the end, while [NODE_PUBKEY] doesn't*

 * check the status of your pending channels:
    `$ lncli pendingchannels`

 * check the status of your active channels:
    `$ lncli listchannels`

 * before paying an invoice, you should decode it to check if the amount and other infos are correct:
    `$ lncli decodepayreq [INVOICE]`

 * pay an invoice:
    `$ lncli payinvoice [INVOICE]`

 * create an invoice:
    `$ lncli addinvoice [AMOUNT_IN_SATOSHIS]`

 * check the payments that you sent:
    `$ lncli listpayments`

-* to close a channel, you need two arguments that can be determined with `listchannels` and are listed as "channelpoint": `FUNDING_TXID` : `OUTPUT_INDEX` .
+* to close a channel, you need the following two arguments that can be determined with `listchannels` and are listed as "channelpoint": `FUNDING_TXID` : `OUTPUT_INDEX` .
    `$ lncli listchannels`

    `$ lncli closechannel [FUNDING_TXID] [OUTPUT_INDEX] `

 * to force close a channel (if your peer is offline or not cooperative), use
    `$ lncli closechannel --force [FUNDING_TXID] [OUTPUT_INDEX] `